omrsafetyo/PowerShellSnippets/README.md

 ## For those here for the Log4j scanner.

-NOTE:  There is a second erlease of this script which just goes against hashes of known vulnerable files from the log4j package.
+NOTE:  There is a second release of this script which just goes against hashes of known vulnerable files from the log4j package.
 That copy is here:  https://github.com/omrsafetyo/PowerShellSnippets/blob/master/Invoke-Log4ShellScanFromHash.ps1

 This tool is a script that expands on the s one-liner provided here: https://www.reddit.com/r/blueteamsec/comments/rd38z9/log4j_0day_being_exploited/